Azure-Samples/azure-edge-extensions-retrieval-augmented-generation-multimodel/README.md

     - mmproj-model-f16.gguf
     - ggml-model-q4_k.gguf

-4. Download this repo to your local dev machine and run the following command
+4. Download this repo to your local dev machine,

     ```bash
     git clone <repo url>
     cd azure-edge-extensions-retrieval-augmented-generation-multimodel/
     pip install -r requirements.txt
+    ```

+5. Config the below parameters with your LlaVa model path in page_search_and_generate.py

+    LLAVA_EXEC_PATH = "../llava/llava-cli "
+    MODEL_PATH = "../llava/models/ggml-model-q4_k.gguf"
+    MMPROJ_PATH = "../llava/models/mmproj-model-f16.gguf"

+6. Run the webUI server

+    ```bash
     cd src/
     streamlit run page_edge_multimodal_rag.py
     ```

     The browser will auto open the web UI page.
 If not, please open the browser and input the url http://localhost:8501.

-5. Create an Azure Blob Storage account and upload your multimodal documents to the blob storage.
+7. Create an Azure Blob Storage account and upload your multimodal documents to the blob storage.
 Follow the instructions [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python#upload-blobs-to-a-container).

     For demo purpose, use ./data/demo_dataset.csv as the document to upload.
 The dataset contains machine troubleshooting guidance and image urls.